Picovoice/rhino/demo/android/README.md

 ## Running the Demo

 The default context for this demo is `Smart Lighting`.
-Simply press start and the engine can recognize commands such as
+Simply press start, and the engine can recognize commands such as

 > Turn off the lights.